 The best part is, you can earn your degree from the comfort of your own home—no matter where you are in the world.

 “My goal is to educate 100,000 hairdressers and beauty professionals,” Tesmer says.
-“This program is global, because we are able to offer it online.”
+“This program is global because we can offer it online.”

 Interested students can learn more and apply for the Beauty and Wellness program at